NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Parting Shot.md

 * * *

 You jump back and make a quick shot that catches your opponent by surprise.
 You Step and then make a ranged Strike with the required weapon.
-Your target is [[Conditions/Off-Guard|Off-Guard]] against the attack.
+Your target is [[Off-Guard|Off-Guard]] against the attack.

 *Source: Pathfinder Player Core*
 *ORC*